I'm a postdoc scholar at Stanford

 Culture, diversity & power in science & education

 I look at how cultural dynamics shape scientific and educational processes.
-Part of this work shows how knowledge and research can get gendered, and how this, in turn, leads to differences in outcomes among students.
-Another part of this work looks at the strategies that make peer review fairer and better at contributing to better science.
+Part of this work shows how knowledge and research can get gendered, and how this, in turn, leads to differences in outcomes among students and scientists.
+Another part of this work looks at the strategies that make peer review fairer at contributing better science.
 A last thread of this work looks how changing cultural norms are associated with the empowerment of more diverse scientists, and how diverse scientists, in turn, contribute more diverse, fuller science.

 Social science, cultural rationalization & the rise of the modern nation-state